-We are so excited to walk again this year for the SF Congenital Heart Walk.
-We have a thriving 3.5 year old heart warrior that might not have been alive were it not for the advancements made in research in the last few decades.
+Although the walk will be virtual this year, we are grateful to be participating again in the SF Congenital Heart Walk.
+We have a thriving 4 year old heart warrior that might not have been alive were it not for advancements made in CHD research.

-However, just because a CHD patient’s heart has been repaired it doesn’t mean it’s fixed.
+However, just because a CHD has been repaired it doesn’t mean it’s fixed.
 CHD is a condition that requires lifelong monitoring and specialized medical care & attention.
 Cyle will need to be seen by a cardiologist the rest of his life and have echocardiograms to monitor the condition of his heart.
-When he becomes a teenager, there may be other challenges that arise as well.

 Today....when we witness Cyle running, playing, eating, talking, singing and just doing the normal things a kid his age should be doing...we are in awe!!!